Is this App Evidence-Based?

 Tactus Therapy Solutions has therefore developed an app to help both clinicians and families with naming therapy.

-App designer and SLP Megan Sutton started her work by looking at the literature.
-She asked what people with aphasia needed to practice, to improve their naming skills.
+I always start my work by looking at the literature.
+I asked what people with aphasia needed to practice, to improve their naming skills.
 Which techniques could be automated, to allow people to practice more at home?

 The answers to these questions resulted in Naming Therapy, an app that helps provide efficient, evidence-based therapy.